-- It’s a wonderful update on your favorite homemade lemonade recipe.
+- It’s a fun alternative to your favorite homemade lemonade recipe.

 This recipe is simple to scale up or down.
 This makes it a fantastic drink idea for summer parties, picnics and potlucks.